ng-learn-org/workshop/README.md

  ```

  Lets run our app. 'grunt server' and we should find the login form being displayed.
 The url is 'http://localhost:9000/#/' The portion we should be paying attention to is '#/'.
 If we change the url manually to 'http://localhost:9000/#/welcome' the application will change the view and it will now display the welcome phrase only.
+ AC 1 seems to be covered.
+We are in a good state to commit our code.
+We have added value and left everything in a good position so somebody else could pick this up tomorrow.

+### AC 2

+"As a User, when I fill in the login form, then I should be redirected to my welcome page."

+It seems that once again, we could start with a flow interaction test.
+When I click on Login button, the application should redirect to the welcome page.
+We have two options to test this.
+We could extend our E2E test simulating the user has filled the form, click Login and expect the welcome view has been attached and the welcome phrase is now displayed.
+We can also write a unit test taking advantage we have access to the $location service, who is responsible for making that url change which ultimately produces the view change.
+Which one to choose?
+600 unit tests will run in 2 secs.
+20 E2E test will execute in 1-2 mins.
+Taking into account the validation is covered by both test, the economic option seems to be the best fit in this case.

  - **Development Flow - Unit Test:**
  - **Development Flow - Coding:**